 Based in Haywards Heath, UK, Adelphi Group operates through four divisions, including pharma hygiene products, packaging machinery, laboratory equipment and healthcare packaging.
 It has three buildings on-site, including the eco-friendly manufacturing facility, The Friary, which has reduced the company’s environmental footprint significantly.
-The company earned revenues of $20.1m in 2019.
+The company reported $20.1m in revenue in 2019.

 10. Fuji Machinery, Japan

-Fuji Machinery is an automatic packaging machinery company with six international subsidiaries across, Europe, Asia, US and Africa.
+Fuji Machinery is a leading Japanese automatic packaging machinery manufacturer with six international subsidiaries across, Europe, Asia, US and Africa.
 It has a workforce of 669 people and distribution network in Europe, Asia, Africa and the Americas.

 The company is a pioneer in applying electronic controls and robotics in the packaging industry.
 Its horizontal pillow wrapping machines are continuously undergoing through improvements to suit future needs.